Goat Milk Soap

 2. Mechanical cleansing action: The soap molecules have both water-loving (hydrophilic) and oil-loving (hydrophobic) properties.
 This dual nature allows the soap to bind with oils, dirt, and bacteria on your skin, creating a suspension that water can easily rinse away.

-3. pH balance maintenance: Goat milk soap has a pH level of around 6.7, closely matching human skin.
+3. pH balance maintenance: Goat milk soap has a pH level of approximately 6.7, closely matching the pH level of human skin.
 This helps maintain your skin’s natural protective barrier, which is your first line of defense against harmful bacteria.

 4. Natural moisturizing: The high-fat content in goat milk helps prevent your skin from drying out after washing.
 Healthy, moisturized skin is more resistant to bacterial infections than dry, cracked skin.